Herc van Wyk

 Ravi Kalaichelvan joined Pembani Remgro in 2011.
 Prior to that, he was a director at Kagiso Financial Services where he worked for 15 years.
 During this time, he was involved as a financial advisor and equity investor in infrastructure transactions in Southern Africa, covering telecommunication, transportation, power and PPP government buildings sectors.
 Before joining Kagiso Financial Services, he worked for Real Africa Durolink as a quantitative analyst and for Investec Bank as a risk management professional.
 Ravi holds a PhD in Mathematics from the University of Cape Town, an MSc (distinction) in Mathematics and BSc (Hons) (Physics and Mathematics) from the University of the Witwatersrand.

-Kofi Adjepong-Boateng is a merchant banker with over 26 years of banking experience.
-He co-founded FAH (formerly, First Africa Holdings) in 1995 as a joint venture with S.G.
-Warburg & Co, Under his stewardship, FAH’s corporate finance subsidiary, First Africa, became a leading corporate advisor in Africa and was sold to Standard Chartered Bank in 2009.
+Kofi Adjepong-Boateng is a merchant banker with over 30 years of banking experience.
+He co-founded FAH (formerly First Africa Holdings) in 1995 as a joint venture with S.G.
+Warburg & Co.
+Under his stewardship, FAH’s corporate finance subsidiary, First Africa, became a leading corporate advisor in Africa and was sold to Standard Chartered Bank in 2009.
 Following the sale, Kofi became a vice chairman at Standard Chartered.
 At different times in his career, Kofi was involved in private equity and project finance transactions across Africa.
-In addition to his involvement at Pembani Remgro, Kofi is also chairman of the policy committee of The Centre for the Study of African Economies (CSAE) at Oxford University and on the Board of Trustees of the School of Oriental and African Studies, University of London.
+In addition to his involvement at Pembani Remgro, Kofi is a Member of the Board of Trustees of the School of Oriental and African Studies (SOAS), University of London and sits on the SOAS Nominations & Governance Committee.
+He also chairs the Advisory Board of the Economic Advancement Program of the Open Society Foundations, of which the Soros Economic Development Fund forms a part and was, until recently, Chairman of the Policy Committee of The Centre for the Study of African Economies at Oxford University.
 Kofi will put the experience gained over many years in Africa to work for the benefit of Pembani Remgro as a senior advisor to the group.

 David Calaca joined Pembani Remgro in 2015.
-He is a qualified chartered accountant in South Africa and Australia.
-He has 17 years of experience in international infrastructure and corporate finance of which the last 8 have been global infrastructure investment.
-David worked at the Victorian Funds Management Corporation in Australia for 8 years, which has AUD50 billion of Assets Under Management.
+He is a qualified chartered accountant in South Africa and Australia, and is a member of the Australian Institute of Company Directors.
+He has 20 years of international mergers & acquisitions and corporate finance experience, of which the last 11 years have been focused on global infrastructure investment.
+David previously worked for 8 years in the private equity and infrastructure investment teams at Victorian Funds Management Corporation in Australia.
 He is a former Board member of the Birmingham Airport holding company and Semperian PPP Investment Partners holding company in the United Kingdom, and was previously on the investor advisory committee of Morgan Stanley Infrastructure Partners.

 Michael Jacobs joined Pembani Remgro in 2015.
 He is a qualified chartered accountant with 3 years’ investment banking and real asset investment experience.
 He completed his chartered accountancy articles at Deloitte, working in both Johannesburg and San Francisco, and focusing on general commerce.
 In 2012, Michael joined a boutique South African-based resource and mining investment company, which later established a separate private equity division, focusing on early-stage resource development projects across sub-Saharan Africa.
 Michael studied at the University of Cape Town, where he completed a B.BusSci (Finance Hons) and a Postgraduate Diploma in Accounting.